BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 title: School Lottery
 description: How does the School Lottery Solution work?
 published: 1
-date: 2019-11-14T20:25:12.579Z
+date: 2019-11-14T20:41:36.823Z
 tags: school lottery
 ---

-# Start a Lottery for your School
-Your content here

-## How does it work?
+# How does it work?

 ![platform-overview.png](/platform-overview.png)

-## How much can I expect to make?
+# How much can I expect to make?

+### Estimated Revenue
+Bonobo: 0.05P
+Ticket Price: 2 Pounds
+Prizes: 40%*   - Based on Expected Value of your game
+Profits: 60%

+# Managing Prize Budgets

+On average, a Lottery game will pay prizes, equal to approximately 35% of the value of ticket sales.

+This expected value is estimated to be reached over a statistically meaningful sample.

+We therefore suggest, that you always set aside at least 35% of your gross proceeds for prizes.
+Even if only 5% of sales receipts are won as prizes in any given draw, set aside at least another 30% as a reserve for future draws.

 ### Estimated Revenue